SimeonAT/new-site/src/content/blog/backup-repos-gitea-docker/index.md

 every time I had to update Gitea.
 It didn't particularly help either that I had to manually go in and fix things every time my scripts had an issue (e.g. such as when the scripts can't clone a repository due to Internet connection issues).

 As a result, I realized that it was time for me to find a *proper* solution for this problem.
+My research has led me to find not only a solution to this Gitea repository backup problem, but also its underlying *root cause*.

+## The Problem: I Didn't Properly Migrate my Repositories